salvingeorge/cube_stacking_rl/README.md

     python state_imitation_learning_stackcube.py --demos=demos/v0/rigid_body/StackCube-v0/trajectory.state.pd_ee_delta_pose.h5
     ```

-    This will load the trained model and evaluate its performance.
+    This will load the train the model and evaluate its performance.

+    When prompted, enter your wandb details

 ## Contributing